Courses

 20-30 hours total

-Who this course is for
+Who is this bootcamp for

-You have a proven ops track record
+You have a proven track record

 You're impact-driven